-As pointed out in para 10 of this Order, the Commission has already stated in clear terms that the Commission shall, after consideration of each petition on its merits, issue individual project-wise order based on furnishing of necessary data/documents with respect to the claim regarding mandatory release of water discharge, payment of differential amount on account fisheries and forest and local area development charges.
-However, Commission considers change in MAT after the signing of the PPA as change of goal post and, therefore, feels that the IPP should be compensated as has been done for all the IPPs, falling within the ambit of Commission's on SHPs Order dated 18.12.2007, through the supplementary order dated Feb., 10, 2010.
+As pointed out in para 10 of this Order, the Commission has in its order dated 29.10.09 stated in clear terms that the Commission shall, after consideration of each petition on its merits, issue individual project-wise order based on furnishing of necessary data/documents with respect to the claim regarding mandatory release of water discharge, payment of differential amount on account fisheries, forest and local area development charges.
+However, Commission considers change in MAT after the signing of the PPA as change of goal post and therefore, feels that the IPP should be compensated as has been done for all the IPPs, falling within the ambit of Commission's Order on SHPs dated 18.12.2007, through the supplementary order dated Feb., 10, 2010.